ALS Guidance

 Positioning and passive range of motion exercises: (cushioning, angle, joint support) in bed, wheelchair, recliner, etc. I see so many PALS not making the most of their hospital bed and/or wheelchair (seat cushion, neck rest, arm supports that work; the right footwear).

 For instance, a bare hospital mattress is usually like sleeping on a rock if you don't have an overlay on it.
-I favor the green latex line (Amazon) for most PALS, with a choice of thicknesses.
+I favor the Pure Green latex line (Amazon or sleeponlatex.com) for most PALS, with a choice of thicknesses.

 Very gentle therapeutic massage adapted to the PALS (reducing edema by gently moving fluid toward the center of the body is another reason to do this) and by doing passive range of motion exercise while protecting the joints (for example shoulder and elbow support while bending the arm), a CALS can greatly reduce pain and stiffness.
 You can ask your doc for a PT order to show you the best exercises if needed.